 This review originally appeared on The Arts Desk.

-Every so often, an album comes along that reminds you why you love the medium: not because it’s a simple collection of individual songs, no matter how good they are, but because it’s a carefully curated statement of artistic intent.
+Every so often, visit this site an album comes along that reminds you why you love the medium: not because it’s a simple collection of individual songs, try no matter how good they are, page but because it’s a carefully curated statement of artistic intent.
 Taken individually Emily Barker’s clear voice and pretty melodies are pleasant enough, but what sets her fourth album apart is its immerse flow.

 It’s there right from the album’s seductive opening notes: Barker, close to unaccompanied, intoning the album’s title and opening words; crooning and cajoling the “dear river” to lead her away from her Australian homeland on her first adventure.
 It’s there in the scheduling genius that lets simpler songs like “The Leaving” and “Sleeping Horses” pick up the slack after the lusher, more complex arrangements of “Letters” and “Everywhen”, and it’s there in the album’s sweet closing serenade to that same Blackwood River.